-Mental, Physical and Spiritual Wellness - experiences that provide a holistic approach to the well-being and
+Mental, Physical and Spiritual Wellness - experiences that provide a holistic approach to the well-being and connection of body, mind, and spirit.

 Pfeiffer Pride and Traditions - experiences that promote a sense of belonging to Pfeiffer University and engagement in the spirit and purpose of the community.